PeterWinzell/GDP-melco/report/report.md

 }
 ```

-The following code sample can be used for an Android based system:
+The following code sample can be used for an Android/java based system:

 ```java
 ...